Inference for high-dimensional instrumental variables regression: Materials required for Section

+We conclude the present Section with a brief discussion of the feasibility of select conditions of Theorem~\ref{wl}.
 Condition~\ref{wl:cond3} can be derived as a consequence of the standard assumption that the minimal and maximal eigenvalues of~$\rSd$ be bounded strictly away from zero and infinity; see Proposition~\ref{rTjjorder}.
-The feasibility of Conditions~\ref{wl:cond1} and~\ref{wl:noise2a} depends on the distribution of the conditional means~$\dd_i$ and hence of the instrumental variables~$\dz_i$.
-The following lemma shows that both conditions are satisfied if the~$\dz_i$ are sub-Gaussian.
+The feasibility of Conditions~\ref{wl:cond1} and~\ref{wl:noise2} depends on the distribution of the conditional means~$\dd_i$ and hence of the instrumental variables~$\dz_i$.
+The following Lemma shows that both conditions are satisfied if the~$\dz_i$ are sub-Gaussian.

-\begin{lem}[Feasibility of Conditions~\ref{wl:cond1} and~\ref{wl:noise2a}] Suppose that (i)~the instrumental variables~$\dz_i$ satisfy Assumption~\ref{assu:dzi}, (ii) we have~$\|\rSz\|_\infty=O(1)$, (iii) we have~$\|\rT\|_{L_1}\le\Mrt$ for~$\Mrt=O(1)$, (iv)~$\sqrt{(\log\px)/\n}=o(1)$, and (v)~$\exp(-\n^{2\zeta}/\sqrt{\log\px})=o(\n^{-1})$ for some~$0<\zeta<1/2$.
+\begin{lem}[Feasibility of Conditions~\ref{wl:cond1} and~\ref{wl:noise2a}] Suppose that (i)~the instrumental variables~$\dz_i$ satisfy Assumption~\ref{assu:dzi}, (ii) we have~$\|\rSz\|_\infty=O(1)$, (iii) we have~$\|\rT\|_{L_1}\le\Mrt$ for~$\Mrt=O(1)$, (iv)~$\sqrt{(\log\px)/\n}=o(1)$, and (v)~$\exp(-\n^{2\zeta}/\sqrt{\log\px})=o(1)$ for some~$0<\zeta<1/2$.
 Then Conditions~\ref{wl:cond1} and~\ref{wl:noise2a} of Theorem~\ref{wl} are satisfied. \end{lem}